Burapha Agro-Forestry Co., Ltd

 Burapha has developed an inclusive agroforestry model, including local communities in its activities in the creation and maintenance of plantations, and is committed to respecting very high responsible and sustainable forestry standards (FSC certified).
 This innovative model contributes to creating jobs, improving incomes for local communities, fighting against climate change and land degradation, and developing a replicable and sustainable forestry model.
 Villagers can also intercrop annual crops, improving food security and resilience.

 Burapha’s current plan is to scale up its business through (i) the new Production Forestry Area (PFA) concession on a total area of 60,000 ha of the land of the Government of Laos and (ii) the operation of a new plywood mill with a 50,000 m³ annual capacity.
-To support Burapha’s business expansion plan Burapha sought the financing of US$9.0 million from Land Degradation Neutrality Fund (LDN Fund).
+To support Burapha’s business expansion plan Burapha sought the financing of US$9.0 million from Land Degradation Neutrality Fund (LDN Fund) and other potential investors to be determined.

 LDN Fund has applied for MIGA’s guarantee to cover its equity investment into Burapha against the risk of Expropriation for up to 15 years.

-The Project has provisionally been categorized as category A under the MIGA’s Policy on Environmental and Social Sustainability.
+The Project has been categorized as category A under the MIGA’s Policy on Environmental and Social Sustainability.
+The environmental and social review summary (ESRS) will be disclosed at least 60 days in advance.
+Click here to view ESRS.

 The Project is aligned with the World Bank Group’s Country Partnership Framework (CPF) for FY2017-2021, particularly aligned with the CPF’s objective of “promoting environmental protection and sustainable natural resource management”.
 The project also aligns with the forthcoming CPF for FY2022-26, particularly the objectives under its third focus area “Sustainable livelihoods though better management of natural resources”.